 Source: Survey of Business Uncertainty conducted by the Federal Reserve Bank of Atlanta.
 For more information, see "Surveying Business Uncertainty" by David Altig, Jose Maria Barrero, Nick Bloom, Steven J. Davis, Brent Meyer, and Nick Parker, NBER Working Paper No. 25956, February 2020.
-Expected employment growth has improved in recent months.
+The vertical dashed lines shown in the plots mark the start of the COVID-19 pandemic.
+Expected employment growth has decreased in recent months.
 Uncertainty about employment growth has returned to pre-pandemic levels.
-January 2017-December 2024
+January 2017-April 2025